BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/README.md

 ![image](https://github.com/BartlomiejDominik/OOFPP_Habits_Submission_Phase_2_and_3/assets/140627512/379798ca-11e4-42f9-80ce-8b1bdf3a5291)

 ## 4.2 Menu.Check_off_habit(c):
-In this part user have the possibility to check of anyfrom the activ habits that hasn't been not yet completed for this day or this week.
-Logic hier is based on two variables: 'Active'(boolean) and 'Periodicity'('daily' or 'weekly'), f.e. if an activ habit with weekly periodicity have allredy check_off mark in the database at monday it will not appera in the list of habits to completed since next week.
+In this part, the user has the possibility to check off any active habits that have not yet been completed for the day or week.
+The logic here is based on two variables: 'Active' (boolean) and 'Periodicity' ('daily' or 'weekly').
+For instance, if an active habit with weekly periodicity already has a check-off mark in the database for Monday, it will not appear in the list of habits to be completed until the following week.

  operation.list_of_weekly_habits_with_check_offs_this_week(database, not_completed_habits_week)
                 # search in a 'habits' database and print all the habits that have to be done weekly